 I wanted something a bit different for Betsy to wear to a wedding on Saturday and I had found these two colours of Malabrigo, Cadmium and Glazed Carrot (which is just as yum and shortly to be transformed into something equally as easy and cute), I couldn't believe how well the colours matched Betsy's rocking, retro outfit from Next that is flowery and gorgeous and really begs the question, "why can you not buy adult dresses in this pattern?"

-So here is the pattern, gauge is not important because you are sizing up as you go along, just make sure you are using a worsted or aran weight yarn (if you aren't using the Malabrigo) otherwise your grannies could be endless, you need something with just that little bit of chunk, something that works with a 5mm hook.
+So here is the pattern, gauge is not important because you are sizing up as you go along, just make sure you are using a worsted or aran weight yarn (if you aren't using the Malabrigo) like Rico Essentials Soft Merino Aran (squidgy) or Hayfield Bonus Aran Tweed (the Turquoise colour is perfection), otherwise your grannies could be endless, you need something with just that little bit of chunk, something that works with a 5mm hook.

 Round 1.
 Start with a magic loop (or ch4 and join with a ss to form a ring), ch3, 2tr, *ch2, 3tr, repeat from * twice more, ch2 and join with a ss to top of beginning ch3.